ArjayS/vue_fullStack_ecommerce/README.md

 @1:32:30, Writing a bit of [modern jsvascript code with the help of babel packages] server.js.
 How to run the initial server.js code is 'npx babel-node src/server.js'.
 Then go to localhost:8000/hello.

 @1:36:10, Developing the back-end first is better than developing the front-end (same as my experience).
 Introducing postman.com to communicate with the backend.
 We have to download and install the program for postman tool.
 Working with postman.

+@1:40:20, Installing a package called body-parser, for Express to be able to parse the body (npm install body-parser).
+We then need to add some code in the server.js file